 Incorporating prebiotics into your diet is another way to increase good bacteria in the gut.
 Prebiotics are carbohydrates that ferment in the gut and act as food for probiotics, helping good bacteria flourish.

 Prebiotic-rich foods include asparagus and yams, but if you’re looking for a quick and simple way to eat more prebiotics, consider trying Benefiber.
-Benefiber is a 100 percent natural prebiotic fiber that’s clear, taste-free, and easy to add to your favorite foods and drinks1.
+Benefiber is a plant-based prebiotic fiber that’s clear, taste-free, and easy to add to your favorite foods and drinks.
+1

 1Use as label directed.
 Not recommended for carbonated beverages.